KaiNorberg/PatchworkOS/README.md

 This is highly convenient for development, but it also has practical advantages, for example, there is no need to load a driver for a device that is not attached to the system, saving memory.

 > While the kernel used by PatchworkOS is distinctly (and intentionally) not a micro-kernel, drivers are loaded into the kernel, it does share some design ideas with micro-kernel designs.
-We try to design the kernel such that it is only responsible for the mechanism required to perform some task while user space is responsible for policy.
-For example, process and module loading is handled in user-space, and, as time goes on, the usage of 9P for services will most likely further reduce the size of the kernel.
+We try to design the kernel such that it is only responsible for the mechanism required to perform some task while userspace is responsible for policy.
+For example, process and module loading is handled in userspace, and, as time goes on, the usage of 9P for services will most likely further reduce the size of the kernel.

 ### The Module Manager (modman)

-The module manager is a user-space component, being no different to any other component, that is granted two capabilities the `/dev/announce` file and the `/sys/mod` directory.
+The module manager is a userspace component, being no different to any other component, that is granted two capabilities the `/dev/announce` file and the `/sys/mod` directory.

-The `/dev/announce` file allows the kernel to provide user-space with a stream of messages describing device state changes.
+The `/dev/announce` file allows the kernel to provide userspace with a stream of messages describing device state changes.
 Usually, a device being attached or detached.
 For example:

 ```
 123456789 attach PNP0303 - \_SB_.PCI0.SF8_.KBD_